ckan/ckan/doc/maintaining/installing/install-from-docker-compose.rst

 * Add and configure extensions.
 * Make sure that no sensitive settings are hard-coded inside the images.
 * Push the images to a docker repository.
-* Build a separate "production" ``docker-compose.yml`` which uses the custom built images.
+* Create a separate "production" ``docker-compose.yml`` which uses the custom built images.
 * Run the "production" ``docker-compose.yml`` on the production server with appropriate settings.
-* Transfer production data into the new server as described above.
+* Transfer production data into the new server as described above using volume orchestration tools or transferring files directly.
 * Bonus: contribute a write-up of working production setups to the CKAN documentation.